5 Ways Teachers Can Create Peace in the Classroom

 3. Connect with your students.

-The more you understand them, where they are coming from and what they are struggling with, the more you will see opportunities to speak into their lives.
+The more you understand your students, where they are coming from and what they are struggling with, the more you will see opportunities to speak into their lives.
+Ten years from now, you will begin to hear back from some of them about the difference you made.

 4. Be a peacemaker.